 Days later, when visiting the Church of the Holy Sepulcher, where Jesus was Crucified, laid in a tomb, and was Resurrected, they had an encounter with a priest who was assigned to the Church.
 It seemed that this was an encounter prepared by the hand of Our Lady as it led to the priest inviting our founder and his wife to a private Mass in the tomb of Jesus the next day.
 The love showed to them by this priest was very touching and added to the experience of their time in the Holy Land.
 They believed it to be another grace from the community’s novena for them.

-This contrasts sharply, to another time, shortly after Marija was first here in the home of our founder and his wife, again, 32 years ago this year.
+This contrasts sharply, to another time, shortly after Marija was first here in the home of our founder and his wife in 1988.
 A priest, we will call him “Fr.
 Paul,” came to Birmingham in 1988, intending to stop what was taking place here, believing that Medjugorje was the only place Our Lady should be appearing.
 Fr.
 Paul, an American priest, believed in the apparitions and was able to move to Medjugorje to serve the English speaking pilgrims through the contacts and assistance our founder made on his behalf.
 Fr.
 Paul remained in Medjugorje for many years and often did the homilies at the English masses.
 Our founder recorded and distributed many of his homilies, as they were often powerful and very orthodox teachings.
 Another priest told our founder that he considered Fr.
 Paul to be a great homilist.
 Because our founder had structured the mission of Caritas to be able to give material away for free, Fr.
 Paul became known worldwide through our founder’s free distribution of the cassette tapes of his homilies.